 When to Choose Replacement Windows

 Replacement windows offer homeowners an excellent choice for existing homes with intact window frames.
 They are also good options if you’re on a tight budget or need to get the job done as quickly as possible.

 New construction windows are primarily used when you’ve built an addition to your home or in brand new construction.
 The installation of new construction windows involves the removal of exterior materials so that the contractor can access the studs.
 The window is then installed on the studs and the exterior material is replaced.

 However, some homeowners opt for new construction windows over replacement windows in an existing home for a couple of different reasons.

 If the window frame or studs have experienced extensive damage, for instance, it makes little sense to have a replacement window installed.
 Also, if you’ve got a particular window shape or size in mind that’s a bit unusual, new construction windows are the way to go. it’s also a good option if you are replacing the exterior siding of your home.

 Choose Advanced Window Products for All Your Window Needs in Utah

 Whether you’ve decided to upgrade your home with a few replacement windows or treat yourself to that custom designed window you’ve been wanting for ages, Advanced Window Products has all your window needs covered.
-Please feel free to contact us at your earliest opportunity to find out more about how our products and services can make your dream home come to life.
-Give us a call today at 801-505-9622.
+Please feel free to contact us if you have questions about new construction vs replacement windows or give Advanced Window Products a call at: 801-505-9622.